The WHY in Business Processes: Discovery of Causal Execution Dependencies: Our Method for Deriving Causal BP Overlays

 \algnewcommand\algorithmicforeach{\textbf{for each}} \algdef{S}[FOR]{ForEach}[1]{\algorithmicforeach\ #1\ \algorithmicdo}

-Algorithm~\ref{alg:sequential-structure-1} applies to the case where the LiNGAM output DAG shows a confounder structure (i.e., being $A$ the confounder) while the PD algorithm discovers this structure as a sequence of $A \rightarrow B \rightarrow C$.
-We note that we also check for $A \not\rightarrow C$ since such a sequence gives rise to the possibility of $B$ not being executed at all.
+\chdeleted[id=del]{Algorithm~\ref{alg:sequential-structure-1} applies to the case where the LiNGAM output DAG shows a confounder structure (i.e., being $A$ the confounder) while the PD algorithm discovers this structure as a sequence of $A \rightarrow B \rightarrow C$.} We note that we also check for $A \not\rightarrow C$ since such a sequence gives rise to the possibility of $B$ not being executed at all \chadded[id=add]{in the discovered BP.
+Provided $A$ is a confounder in this case, a variant in which only $C$ executes after $A$ is not feasible}.
 In this case, the algorithm sets the resulting graph $G_{result}$ to initially match the sequential structure in the PD, adds the missing causal edge $A \xrightarrow{c} C$, and explicitly annotates the directly-follows edge $A \rightarrow B$ with a `$c$' symbol to indicate its essence of being causal.
 Lastly, if $B$ is also not a cause for the execution of $C$, the directly-follows relationship $B \rightarrow C$ is also denoted as being non-causal.

-In accordance with the aforementioned requirements, the generation of a new view that highlights the discrepancies between the two models corresponding to the collider pattern should conform to: R1 - highlighting the relationship $A \rightarrow B$ as not being causal, and adding $A \xrightarrow{c} C$, and R2 - highlighting the relationship $B \rightarrow C$ as also being causal.
-We formally elaborate the realization of step \#3 in our method (sec \ref{sec:method}) for the collider pattern in algorithm~\ref{alg:sequential-structure-2}.
+\chdeleted[id=delr2]{Algorithm~\ref{alg:sequential-structure-2} applies to the case where the LiNGAM output DAG shows a collider structure (i.e., being $C$ the collider) while the PD algorithm discovers this structure as a sequence of $A \rightarrow B \rightarrow C$.} \chadded[id=addr2]{Algorithm~\ref{alg:sequential-structure-2} relates to a collider structure (i.e., being $C$ the collider) in the LiNGAM output DAG where the PD algorithm is a sequence $A \rightarrow B \rightarrow C$ as in Algorithm~\ref{alg:sequential-structure-1}}. \chdeleted[id=delr2]{In accordance with the aforementioned requirements, the generation of a new view that highlights the discrepancies between the two models corresponding to the collider pattern should conform to: R1 - highlighting the relationship $A \rightarrow B$ as not being causal, and adding $A \xrightarrow{c} C$, and R2 - highlighting the relationship $B \rightarrow C$ as also being causal.
+We formally elaborate the realization of step \#3 in our method (sec \ref{sec:method}) for the collider pattern in algorithm~\ref{alg:sequential-structure-2}.} \chadded[id=addr2]{Similarly, for the collider pattern, the generation of a new view to highlight the discrepancies between the two models should follow: R1 - marking the relationship $A \rightarrow B$ as non-causal and adding $A \xrightarrow{c} C$, and R2 - highlighting that the relationship $B \rightarrow C$ is also causal.
+The implementation of step \#3 in our method (sec \ref{sec:method}) for the collider pattern is formally described in algorithm~\ref{alg:sequential-structure-2}.}